7 steps to leader standard work success

 In lean circles, Leader Standard Work (LSW) – the process of ensuring standard work processes and practices are in place and consistently followed – is a key driver of leadership success.
 This structured lean management approach is vital for achieving consistent, high-quality performance and eliminating wasteful activities.

 While standard work is common practice at operator and team leader level, some of its fundamentals are equally useful and applicable at a senior leadership level.
-Aligning and directing these activities throughout the organization unlocks real customer value as it improves key metrics such as productivity, cost, quality and delivery.
+Aligning and directing these activities throughout the organisation unlocks real customer value as it improves key metrics such as productivity, cost, quality and delivery.

 Taking leaders from good to great